dmbarbour/wikilon/docs/AwelonLang.md

 For low level parallelism, we could accelerate [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra).
 Alternatively, we could accelerate evaluation for a safe subset of OpenCL or similar, above which we might later accelerate linear algebra.
 Either approach can help Awelon in the domains of machine learning, physics simulations, graphics and audio, and other high performance number crunching computations.

-For high level parallelism, I propose acceleration of [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks), more specifically a variant with temporal extensions (see *Reactive Process Networks*, below).
-Essentially, we would describe a process network as a first-class value, and accelerate an 'evaluation' function (of type `KPN → KPN`) such that it splits the process network among distributed memory and CPUs to run the computation.
+For high level parallelism, I propose we accelerate [Kahn process networks (KPNs)](https://en.wikipedia.org/wiki/Kahn_process_networks), or specifically a variant with lightweight temporal extensions (see *Reactive Kahn Process Networks*, below) so we can model asynchronous message streams.
+Essentially, we would describe a process network as a first-class value, and accelerate an 'evaluation' function (of type `KPN → KPN`) such that it distributes the process network across physically distributed memory and CPUs to perform the computation.
 The *monotonic* nature of KPNs allows distributed computation to continue in the background even as we inject and extract messages.
+KPNs can also be used to model effects, binding some IO ports to the real world.

 ## Structural Scope